scalyr/scalyr-tool/README.md

         Similar to the multiline and singleline options for the 'query' command, but also has a 'messageonly' mode that will only display the raw log message, and not any additional attributes.
         Defaults to 'messageonly'.
+    --token=xxx
+        Specify the API token.
+For this command, should be a "Read Logs" token.
+    --token-stdin
+        Read the API token from stdin instead of argv.
+    --token-fd N
+        Read the API token from an already-open file descriptor N.

 #### Usage limits